Every lawyer is different, but a few things hold true for just about every law firm, big or small: You need more cash flow and more clients. Period.

-Begin tracking this simple data in a spreadsheet to find out which channels actually result in consults and new matters.
+Tracking leads in a legal CRM or client intake software will help you find out which channels actually result in consults and new matters.
 That’s where more of your time and marketing money should go.

 10. Know which marketing efforts bring in more clients